TheCacophonyProject/classifier-pipeline/README.md

 # Scripts

-### load.py
-Processes CPTV clips and metadata, extracts the tagged frames (supplied by the metadata) and adds them to the hdf5 database.

-The tracking algorithm tries to distinguish between animal tracks and false positives, but is not 100% reliable.
-For this reason the output of the tracking algorithm should be checked by hand.

 ### build.py
 Creates training, validation and testing datasets from database of clips & tracks.
-Datasets contain frames and segments ( e.g. 45 frames).
+Datasets contain frames or segments ( e.g. 45 frames).

 Frames (important frames) are calculated by choosing frames with a mass ( the count of pixels that have been deemed an object by track extraction) between the lower and upper quartiles of a tracks mass distribution.

-Frames are also checked to see if they are noisy frames.
-This attempts to remove the following types of noisy frames:
-- Frames where it has bad tracking e.g. in the middle of an animal
-- Frames where only part of the animal is shown (maybe leaving the cameras field of vision)
-- Frames where nothing is there but noise

-Segments are calculated either by (depending on config):

-Choosing random permutations of the important frames.
-- Number of Segments (# of important frames - segment duration) // 9 segments are selected

-or by choosing segment duration consecutive frames whose mass is above a certain amount
+Segments are calculated  by choosing segment duration consecutive frames whose mass is above a certain amount
 - Number of Segments up to (# of frames - segment duration) // segment-frame-spacing

 Datasets are split by camera and location ( to try and remove any bias that may occur from using a camera in multiple sets).

-Some labels have low amounts of data so a single camera is split into 2 cameras e.g. Wallabies and Leoparidaes
+Some labels have low amounts of data so they are split by clip_id i.e. wallaby and penguin

 ### train.py
 Trains a neural net using a provided test / train / validation dataset.